-All Marketers think of expanding their business growth with more traffic, but get stuck when it comes to the implementation.
-You might have tried every strategy or have made enormous business plans to attract more visitors and leads but the before taking a step ahead there requires a deep understanding of the marketing, its trends and types.
+All Marketers think of expanding their business with more traffic but get stuck when it comes to the implementation.
+You might have tried every strategy or have made enormous business plans to attract more visitors and leads.
+Right?
+However, taking a step ahead requires an extensive understanding of the marketing trends, and types.

-In traditional marketing, the main concern is that there’s a fundamental mismatch between how organizations are marketing and selling their offerings—and the way that people want to shop and buy.
+In traditional marketing, the main concern is that there's a fundamental mismatch between how organizations are marketing and conversational selling their offerings and how people want to shop and buy.
 Besides, we all want to see our organization's growth, but nobody knows how to get it done effectively.

 Chapter 1: Fundamentals of Inbound Marketing